Lindy Lee: Early life and education

-Lee was born in 1954 in Brisbane, Queensland, the daughter of Chinese immigrants who fled Guangdong province in China with their two older children after the rise of communism in that country.
+Lee was born in 1954 in Brisbane, Queensland, the daughter of Chinese immigrants who left Guangdong province in China with their two older children after the rise of communism in that country.
 Her father arrived first, in 1949, and her mother and siblings, came afterwards, in 1953.
 Lee's experiences with racism as a child in Australia coupled with her experience of feeling alienated when visiting China because of her inability to speak in the Chinese language contributed to her interest in melding the cultures in her work.

 She first qualified as a secondary school teacher at Kelvin Grove Teachers College in 1975.
 After encountering art galleries on a trip to Europe, she decided to pursue a career in art.
 She attended the Chelsea School of Art in London, after which she considered a career as an art teacher, but exposure to portraiture and contemporary art in London and elsewhere in Europe decided her to become a professional artist.
 During her years at graduate school at the Sydney College of the Arts in Australia she made her first portrait utilising photocopiers, a technique which featured prominently in her early work.

 After decades as a practising artist, Lee attended the University of New South Wales, from which she achieved her PhD in Fine Art in 2001.